 Consider installing apps on smartphones that discourage phone use while behind the wheel.
 Cellcontrol is an app that stops the driver from texting, emailing, surfing the web, etc. DriveScribe is an app that actually rewards drivers by giving them points when they drive undistracted and safely.
 These points can be cashed in for gift cards to popular retailers.

 Sending or receiving a text message takes a driver’s eyes from the road for an average of 4.6 seconds- the equivalent of driving a football length field at 55 mph blind.

 As someone who has been personally affected by the tragedy that can come with distracted driving, I urge you to drive carefully this holiday season.
 Keep your attention focused on the road, and avoid using a cell phone while driving.
 Remember that life is precious, and we want to keep ourselves and our loved ones safe.
 If you're reading this, please sign the pledge to end distracted driving.

 Please visit the PADD website to learn more about Nikki's Foundation, Distracted Driving, and what you can do to help.
-You can also take their pledge, tell your story, make a donation, or seek support if you are grieving over the loss of someone affected by distracted driving.
+You can also tell your story, make a donation, or seek support if you are grieving over the loss of someone affected by distracted driving.